-Another recall to tell you about, and this is a big one for parents of infants.
+Another baby product recall to tell you about, and this is a big one for parents of infants.
 The Consumer Product Safety Commission has recalled more than two million Summer Infant Mother’s Touch/Deluxe Baby Bathers because of a risk of fall and head injury.

 If you lift or carry the bath tub with a baby in it, the frame can separate from the side hinges, causing the infant to fall out and risk serious head injury.
 Seven incidents have been reported, including four reports of skull fractures in babies between the age of two weeks and two months old.